BrunoTeixeira1996/dotfiles/xfce4_how_to.md

 sudo apt-get install lightdm
 ```

+## Configure bashrc

+* Just copy and paste .bashrc file from this repo to the host machine

 ## Install xfce4.16

 * Since we are using debian 10 stable (buster) then we need to install xfce4.16 from backports